7.2 CMS-1500 (Professional) Claim

 Purpose of the CMS-1500

-The CMS-1500 is the standardized claim form for professional services — physicians, non-physician practitioners, ambulance suppliers, durable medical equipment suppliers, and other non-institutional providers.
+The CMS-1500 (current version 02/12) is the standardized claim form for professional services — physicians, non-physician practitioners (NP, PA), ambulance suppliers, durable medical equipment (DME) suppliers, and other non-institutional providers.
 It is maintained by the National Uniform Claim Committee (NUCC).
-Its electronic equivalent is the 837P (P for professional), the HIPAA transaction used for nearly all real-world submission.
+Its electronic equivalent is the 837P (P for professional), the HIPAA transaction used for nearly all real-world submission; Medicare requires electronic filing under the Administrative Simplification Compliance Act, with narrow small-provider exceptions.

-The form has 33 numbered boxes (fields) divided into three zones: carrier/patient information (Boxes 1–13), physician/supplier information (Boxes 14–33), and the service-line grid (Box 24).
+The form has 33 numbered boxes (fields) in three zones: carrier/patient information (Boxes 1–13), physician/supplier information (Boxes 14–33), and the service-line grid (Box 24, which holds up to six lines).

 Key Fields Billers Must Know